Japan's SoftBank kicks off $10 billion India online spree, buys stake in Snapdeal

 FLIPKART, AMAZON PUSH

-Bahl said the company plans to open a Bangalore innovation center in two weeks, and Snapdeal was planning to hire about 500 engineers.
+Bahl said the company plans to open a Bangalore innovation centre in two weeks, and Snapdeal was planning to hire about 500 engineers.

 Pressure had been growing on Snapdeal to raise funds to compete as online retail surges in India, with local industry leader Flipkart raising $1 billion in July, and global e-commerce giant Amazon.com pledging to invest a further $2 billion in its India unit.